thunderbird/thunderbird-website/README.md

 # Donation FAQ

 The actual questions and answers part of the FAQ can be found in `./faq.py`.
 Make sure to include the `gettext` call, otherwise we won't be able to extract the strings for localization.

+# Tests

+There are several pytests located in `./tests`.
+To run the full test-suite, simply use the command `python3 -m pytest`.